skyturtleio/svelix/README.md

 # Svelix

-An example repo for a modern monolith using Phoenix, Inertia.js, and Svelte.
-Because Svelte requires an esbuild plugin, you need to have Node installed.
+An example repo for a modern monolith using Phoenix, Inertia.js, and Svelte 5.
+Svelte requires an esbuild plugin so you need to have Node.js installed.
+This application was built using Node.js v22.13.1.

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+The home page is a Svelte component being rendered by Inertia.

+The official setup instructions can be found on HexDocs for the [Inertia.js Phoenix Adapter](https://hexdocs.pm/inertia/readme.html#installation).
+The setup instructions below give a high-level overview of the steps.
+The details below are to help out my future self and also clariy some questions I had as I was going through the instructions.
+The server-side setup follows the official instructions closely.
+The client-side setup is fairly different because the official docs use React.

 ## Server-side Setup

 - Add the `:inertia` package to your deps in `mix.exs` and run `mix deps.get`